jwkruisselbrink/sbml-pbk-utils/README.md

 ## About the development

-As mentioned, this pacakage is currently being developed in an explorative manner to evaluate the use of SBML as a harmonized exchange format for FAIR PBK models, and to develop and test a strategy/standard for annotation of terms and units specifically for PBK models.
+This pacakage is currently being developed in an explorative manner to evaluate the use of SBML as a harmonized exchange format for FAIR PBK models, and to develop and test a strategy/standard for annotation of terms and units specifically for PBK models.
 The aim is to adopt and/or align with already existing initiatives as much as possible.

-At present, the following elements are considered essential elements for building up a standard for FAIR PBK modelling:
+At present, the following resources are considered essential for building up a standard for FAIR PBK modelling:

 - Use of the [Systems Biology Markup Language (SBML)](https://sbml.org/) as a harmonized publication and exchange format for PBK models, which should bridge the gap between the various different model implementation languages that are currently used by PBK model developers.
 - The [SBMLutils](https://github.com/matthiaskoenig/sbmlutils) Python package provides convenient utilities for manipulation and annotation of SBML models.
 It also serves as a major source of inspiration for this PBK utils package.
 The reason for creating a package specifically for PBK models is to include also tooling that is specifically tailored to the sub-domain of PBK models.